bilibili/Index-1.9B/README.md

 - Index-1.9B pure: Control version of the base model with the same parameters and training strategy, but strictly filtered out all instruction-related data from the corpus to verify the impact of instructions on benchmarks.
 - Index-1.9B chat: A dialogue model aligned with SFT and DPO based on the index-1.9B base.
 We found that due to the introduction of a lot of internet community corpus in our pre-training, the model has significantly more interesting chat capabilities and strong multilingual (especially East Asian languages) translation abilities compared to models of the same level.
 - Index-1.9B character: Introduces RAG on top of SFT and DPO to achieve <b>fewshots role-playing</b> customization.
+- Index-1.9B-32K: Index-1.9B-32K is a language model with only 1.9B parameters, but it supports a 32K context length (meaning this extremely, extremely small model can read documents of over 35,000 words in one go).

 ## Evaluation Results